IdentityBlockchain/PoIPaper/README.md

     - Invalidating $P$.
     - Using $P_{new}$ as a mining key.

     **Solution**: Look at the solution to Problem 7.
-The Mining Registry can accept new $P$s after an expiration period (which can also be e.g. 1 day).
+The Mining Registry can accept new $P$'s after an expiration period (which can also be e.g. 1 day).

 7. A combination of Problem 2 and Problem 6.
 Someone steals $K$, registeres $P$ and registeres $P$ for mining.
 The problem is bigger, because we can't invalidate $P$ if we don't know which $P$ it is.